TN 10 (04-24)

 Information regarding the NH PIC A

 PIC “A” benefits were awarded 10/1981 (at age 62) based only on posted wages, no military service credits were included in initial award.
-PIC “A” properly advised SSA at the time of filing that he was a Civil Service Annuitant.
-The evidence in file from the initial adjudication clearly showed his pre-1957 military service had been used in computing the amount of his Civil Service Pension.
-On 09/20/84 we correctly recalculated his PIA to include deemed military service credits for January 1957 through May 1963.
+PIC “A” properly advised SSA at the time of filing that they were a Civil Service Annuitant.
+The evidence in file from the initial adjudication clearly showed their pre-1957 military service had been used in computing the amount of their Civil Service Pension.
+On 09/20/84 we correctly recalculated their PIA to include deemed military service credits for January 1957 through May 1963.
 These had not been included in SSA benefit at the time of the initial computation.

 An AERO issued in 06/1985 alerted SSA to the fact that these military wages needed to be verified.
 The CA handling the AERO allowed the recomputation to include all pre-1957 M/S credits and greatly increased the PIA as a result.
 A review of the file would have shown that we were precluded from using the M/S period prior to 1957 because they were used to compute the NH’s Civil Service Pension.
 The incorrect PIA was used as the basis for benefit rates in all subsequent computations and COLAs.

 The NH “PIC A” died in 10/1994.
-His benefits terminated.
-Administrative Finality does not allow revision of any payments made to “PIC A” during his lifetime.
+Their benefits terminated.
+Administrative Finality does not allow revision of any payments made to “PIC A” during their lifetime.

 Information regarding the spouse of the NH PIC B/D

-B/D claimant is not entitled to any benefits based on her own earnings record.
-She filed for spouses benefits (PIC B) at age 62 (November 1989).
-She was awarded benefits based on the incorrect PIA given to the NH.
+B/D claimant is not entitled to any benefits based on their own earnings record.
+They filed for spouses benefits (PIC B) at age 62 (November 1989).
+They were awarded benefits based on the incorrect PIA given to the NH.
 When the NH died in 10/1994, spouse’s (B) benefits were automatically converted to widow’s (D) benefits.
-She is in current pay status as a D based on the incorrect PIA.
-When the CA reviewed this case in 12/1995, he noticed the incorrect computation used in establishing the PIA because of the miscalculation with the military service.
+They are in current pay status as a D based on the incorrect PIA.
+When the CA reviewed this case in 12/1995, they noticed the incorrect computation used in establishing the PIA because of the miscalculation with the military service.

 • Question – Can we reopen and revise the PIA now in 12/1995 and make the correct payment to the widow (D) based on the reduced PIA?

-• Answer: Yes, we can revise the PIA and make the correct payment of widow (D) benefits based on the reduced “correct” PIA because we are within four years from the date she was notified of her entitlement to widow’s (D) benefit.
+• Answer: Yes, we can revise the PIA and make the correct payment of widow (D) benefits based on the reduced “correct” PIA because we are within four years from the date they were notified of their entitlement to widow’s (D) benefit.
 The basis for permitting revision is that this is considered to be a new initial determination that was made when the spouse’s benefit was converted to a widow’s benefit (see GN 03101.040, GN 03101.070 and GN 04001.030).

 The conversion from spouse’s benefits to widow’s benefits constitutes a new initial determination subject to the rules of administrative finality because they are different classes of benefits with different requirements for entitlement.